meghna-verma/meghna-verma.github.io/_posts/2018-02-16-Meghna-Verma-site-launched.md

 layout: post
 title: "Meghna Verma, PhD Candidate, New Website launch"
 date: 2018-02-16
 ---

-I am learning how to create a webiste using GitHub pages.
+This webiste is is powered by [Jekyll](http://jekyllrb.com).
+Credits to 'Jonathan Mcglone' for a helpful guide towards creating and hosting a personal webiste on GitHub.
-It is powered by [Jekyll](http://jekyllrb.com) and I can use Markdown to author my posts.
-It actually is a lot easier than I thought it was going to be.
+I am planning to figure out more about how to utilize GitHub pages for the maintenance of the website.